Brainwaves and Meditation: A Beginner’s Guide to What EEG Really Shows

 In regards to meditation, we are typically looking at alpha as it sits along nodes and networks of attention, focus, emotional affectation, and self-oriented processing.
 The most common way to relate the experience of alpha quieting these areas is in the experience of day-dreaming.
 That aloof, relaxed, mellow state correlates with and is influenced by alpha wave activity, particularly around the frontal lobe.
 As a result, alpha training is a common form of neurofeedback used to increase calm and general well-being among people who struggle to bring down and subdue parts of their brain, suffering from anxiety and having trouble relaxing in the moment.
 People with these issues can often be alpha “under-performers”, the training then bringing alpha back up, and with it, a more relaxed mindset.
 This is also why alpha is so key in meditation, and why meditation is such an effective and impactful way of cultivating a healthy state of mind.
 In Herbert Benson’s definition of the famous “relaxation response”, (a landmark study in the 1970s bringing the health benefits of altered consciousness to bear on Western medicine), alpha waves were a key measurement.

-Due to its role in a quiet mind, alpha is perhaps the most important brainwave to consider when studying meditation.
-Alpha, particularly on the lower end of the frequency spectrum, between 8–10Hz (sometimes called “alpha1”, 10–12Hz then being termed “alpha2”), appears to be a huge mediator of the meditating mind.
-Developing and refining healthy alpha activity seems to be a primary effect of meditation.
-Alpha, with its suppressive qualities, diminishes the chatter of anxiety, improves emotional stability and reduces reactivity, and in general, provides a healthy and reflexive relaxation from the chatter of higher frequency waves.
+Due to its role in a quiet mind, alpha is perhaps the most frequently measured brainwave in studies on meditation.
+Alpha, particularly on the lower end of the frequency spectrum, between 8–10Hz (sometimes called “alpha1”, 10–12Hz then being termed “alpha2”), appears to be a huge companion to the meditating mind.
+Alpha, with its suppressive associations, can occur alongside reductions in reactivity.
 Again, it is important to reiterate the nuance of EEG science, alpha having more complex interactions the more we consider factors like age, time of day, the style of meditation, and so on, but generally, increases in alpha predominate the expression of meditation.

 Beta

 In meditation, we’re generally trying to quiet these higher frequency waves.
 When we meditate, the role of active cognition takes a side step — the constant communication and association between regions becomes more subdued as self-oriented processing begins to diminish.
-In a very reductive way, beta and gamma are almost the inverse of alpha for meditators.
+During meditation, beta and gamma activity often become less dominant as attention shifts away from active problem-solving and toward quieter internal awareness.
 As we try and relax our minds, beta/gamma reflexively come down in tone.
 At times, beta increases can be seen in early meditators engaging in more advanced styles, this being associated with the focus needed to follow specific instructions, engage in visualizations, and other protocol-learning based tasks.
 This beta then diminishes as those elements of focus become less needed and more automatic.

 Beta can also be prone to muscularly-based artifacts coming from certain muscle groups, particularly the neck, jaw, and behind the eyes.
 The higher beta frequencies tend to be most susceptible to this, starting roughly around 20hz, leading up into the more commonly understood gamma artifacts in modern neuroscience.
 In the next section, we will go into more detail on this phenomenon.